Find Trade Colleges

 Private for-profit Public vs. Private

-The total student population at New England Tractor Trailer Training School of Connecticut is 307, which includes 227 full-time undergraduates.
+There are 227 full-time undergraduates at New England Tractor Trailer Training School of Connecticut, and 307 students altogether.
 The school has a student-to-faculty ratio of 20 to 1.

-92% of New England Tractor Trailer Training School of Connecticut students take out loans to afford college costs.
-The average amount of student loans is $6,333 a year.
-The student loan default rate of 9.4% is very similar to the national average of 10.8%.
+Roughly 92% of students at New England Tractor Trailer Training School of Connecticut take out loans to pay for college.
+The typical student loan amount is $6,450 a year.
+The school reports a student loan default rate of 3.8% which is much lower than the average rate of 10.8%!

 #4